Tips For Surviving Murph

 USE EXERCISES SETS

-Since MURPH is such a demanding WOD, most mortals take the smart option of partitioning the pull ups, push ups and squats into more manageable sets.
+Since the MURPH challenge is such a demanding WOD, most mortals take the smart option of partitioning the pull ups, push ups and squats into more manageable sets.

 Two common options are: